How to install a Windows 11 VM using LXD

 lxc start win11 --console=vga

-If needed, install remote-viewer or spicy as prompted
+If needed, install a Spice client as prompted:

 The rest of the installation will proceed automatically.